PixiEditor/PixiEditor/src/README.md

 Whenever you draw something on a ChunkyImage the image doesn't get updated right away.
 Instead, the drawing command gets stored internally.
 The stored commands are only executed when someone tries to access the state of the image.
 Importantly, if someone tries to access a single chunk only that chunk will be redrawn to the final state, saving on computation.
 All stored commands are applied to all chunks when `CommitChanges` is called.

 ChunkyImage lets you request a downscaled version of each chunk.
 Oftentimes (if the viewport is zoomed out) you don't need to compute the full-resolution version of the chunk just for the preview.
-Since the drawing is done lazily, the full-resolution version won't be computed if no one asks for it (until the changes are commited).
+Since the drawing is done lazily, the full-resolution version won't be computed if no one asks for it (until the changes are committed).

 - ### ChangeableDocument